jyns7n/jyns7n/README.md

  # 💫 About Me:
 Content Moderator who is transitioning into a Web Developer role.
 Over the past six months, I have dedicated myself to freelancing in the field of web development.
 In order to bolster my skills and expand my knowledge in this domain, I have enrolled in a comprehensive full-stack development bootcamp.
 I have been actively immersing myself in the latest and popular technologies such as React.js.
-My ultimate objective is to thoroughly equip myself for a successful and fulfilling career in web development.
+My ultimate objective is to thoroughly equip myself for fulfilling career in web development.

 ## 🌐 Socials: